How to Have Confidence in a Job Interview

 How to Use Presence to Signal Confidence

-Before the interview, run a quick vocal warm-up: 30 seconds of deep diaphragmatic breath, followed by two slow, loud readings of a one-sentence summary of your value proposition.
-This grounds your voice and reduces high-pitched nerves.
+Pre-interview: 30 seconds of deep diaphragmatic breath, followed by two slow readings of a one-sentence summary of your value-proposition.
+This grounds your voice.

 Clothing Choices That Reinforce Identity